 Today, houses are often built off the ground on concrete blocks or wooden frames.

 Here’s the toe that was in my shot glass when I joined the Sourtoe Cocktail Club.
-Spoiler alert: Just a few days ago, someone swallowed the toe!
+Spoiler alert: Recently, someone swallowed the toe!

 Have I mentioned that I found gold during a gold panning tour?
 So did many of these other visitors.
 We all went home with our little specks of gold dust and felt proud.